Lucien1010/dsc148-final-project/README.md

 ## Predicting NBA Shot Success from Spatial and Defensive Context

 ### Research question:
-Can shot location, shot type, game context, and defender proximity predict whether and NBA field goal attempt is made?
+Can shot location and game context predict whether an NBA shot attempt will be made?